Merey1508/Efficient-Husformer/README.md

 # Husformer
-This repository contains the source code for our paper: "Husformer: A Multi-Modal Transformer for Multi-Modal Human State Recognition".
+This repository contains the source code for paper: "Husformer: A Multi-Modal Transformer for Multi-Modal Human State Recognition".
 For more details, please refer to [our paper](https://arxiv.org/abs/2209.15182).